User Score: 14050

 --Teddy Randazzo - "Lover, Come Back to Me."

---Teddy Randazzo and Jill Corey perform a duet.
+--Teddy Randazzo and Jill Corey - "We Kiss in the Shadows" duet.

 --Bobby Specht and Sandy Culbertson perform to "Oklahoma."